stealjs/steal-tools/doc/build.md

   @option {Boolean} [quiet=false] No logging.
 Defaults to `false`.

   @option {Boolean} [bundleSteal=false] Set to true to include steal in the main bundle.

+  @option {steal-tools.BundleAssetsOptions|Boolean} [bundleAssets=false] Set to true to have assets from your project bundled into your dist folder.

   @option {Array.<moduleName>} bundle An array of module names that should be progressively loaded.